Redshift

 Examples of strong redshifting are a gamma ray perceived as an X-ray, or initially visible light perceived as radio waves.
+The initial 3000 kelvin (K) radiation from the Big Bang has redshifted far down to become the 3 K cosmic microwave background.
 Subtler redshifts are seen in the spectroscopic observations of astronomical objects, and are used in terrestrial technologies such as Doppler radar and radar guns.